 Non-resident companies may be subject to Swiss corporate taxation if they:

 - Are partners of a business partnership in Switzerland

 - Have claims secured by a mortgage on Swiss real estate, or

 - Act as brokers for Swiss real estate

-A company formed in Taiwan will be treated as a Taiwan company.
+A company (including a subsidiary of a foreign company) formed in Taiwan will be treated as a Taiwan company.

 A Taiwan company is subject to Taiwan income tax on its worldwide income.